 “Documentation can be as simple as a series of journal entries describing and dating each instance of abuse.
 Going farther, audio and video recordings provide even more concrete evidence.
 If you’ve been physically abused in a way that causes bruising, cuts, or other visible manifestations, take photographs and seek medical attention — the medical records will be another form of documentation,” according to Belief Net.

 Prepare an emergency bag and store all the necessary clothes, toiletries, copies of important documents, security cards, etc., in it.
 This will allow you to immediately leave the home should a critical situation develop.
 Store enough money to last you for a week or two independently.
 If you think that keeping the bag at home is risky, leave it with a trusted neighbor.

 You must ensure that your data privacy is well protected before you leave your abusive relationship.
 “In case your abuser knows how to access your accounts, create new usernames and passwords for your email, IM, online banking, and other sensitive accounts.
 Even if you don’t think your abuser has your passwords, he may have guessed or used spyware or a key-logging program to get them.
 Choose passwords that your abuser can’t guess,” according to Help Guide.

 Inform close friends and relatives

-Keep your close friends and relatives informed on when you plan on leaving your partner.
+Keep your close friends and relatives informed on when you plan on leaving your partner and the abusive relationship.
 You will have to rely on them for a few weeks or months after escaping from the relationship.
 If your partner cuts off your communication with them, your friends and relatives are likely to alert the police since they already know that the situation in your home is tense.